-This document is only being and may only be distributed to and directed at (i) persons outside the United Kingdom (the "U.K."); or (ii) persons in the U.K. who (a) are a "qualified investor" within the meaning of Section 86(7) of the U.K. Financial Services and Markets Act 2000 (the "FSMA"), and (b) have professional experience in matters relating to investments and who are persons referred to in Article 19 (investment professionals) or Article 49 (high net worth companies, unincorporated associations, etc.) of the U.K. Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (as amended); or (c) are otherwise lawfully permitted to receive it (all such persons together being referred to as "relevant persons").
+This document is only being and may only be distributed to and directed at (i) persons outside the United Kingdom (the "U.K."); or (ii) persons in the U.K. who (a) are "qualified investors" within the meaning of Section 86(7) of the U.K. Financial Services and Markets Act 2000 (the "FSMA"), and (b) have professional experience in matters relating to investments and who are persons referred to in Article 19 (investment professionals) or Article 49 (high net worth companies, unincorporated associations, etc.) of the U.K. Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (as amended); or (c) are otherwise lawfully permitted to receive it (all such persons together being referred to as "relevant persons").
 The securities being offered hereunder are only available to, and any invitation, offer or agreement to subscribe, purchase or otherwise acquire such securities will be engaged in only with, relevant persons.
 By accepting a copy of this short form prospectus and by offering to acquire Offered Shares (as defined below) under the Offering (as defined below), potential investors in the U.K. will be deemed to have represented that they satisfy the criteria specified in clause (ii) above to be a relevant person.
 Any person who is not a relevant person should not act or rely on this document or any of its contents.
 This document is not a prospectus for the purposes of Section 85(1) of the FSMA and contains no offer to the public within the meaning of section 102B of the FSMA, the U.K. Companies Act 2006 or otherwise.
-Accordingly, this document has not been approved as a prospectus by the U.K. prospectus rules nor has it been approved by a person authorized under the FSMA.
+Accordingly, this document has not been approved as a prospectus by the U.K. Financial Services Authority (the "FSA"), under Section 87A of the FSMA and has not been filed with the FSA pursuant to the U.K. prospectus rules nor has it been approved by a person authorized under the FSMA.